KEO-cls-eedi/specification/doc/clseedi.md

 <span id="REQ-12"><a href="#REQ-12">[REQ-12]</a></span>.
 A positive acknowledgement message means that the element contained in the message was valid and has been processed.

+If an acknowledgment message for a `control` message is still pending and a subsequent `control` message for the same top-level property is received, the backend should reply with a negative acknowledgement set to `"errorNumber": 3` (command execution error).

 The different top-level properties are explained in more detail in the following sections.

 ### Limits {#ControlLimits}

-Power limits are used to regulate the power consumption or production or both of local premises in terms of the EEBUS use cases LPC and LPP.
+Power limits are used to regulate the power consumption or production or both of local premises in terms of the following EEBUS use cases:
+* LPC - an ad hoc limitation of consumption power
+* LPP - an ad hoc limitation of production power
+* POEN - a limitation curve(s) for scheduled limitation of consumption and production power

+#### Ad-hoc limits (LPC/LPP) {#AdhocLimits}
 A power limit consists of these properties:

 * `value` - the limit for active power in W as an integer